AntohiRobert/BGI-port/README.md

 Usage options:
 * git clone --recursive https://github.com/AntohiRobert/BGI-port and build with cmake
 * In CLion, Get from Version control, cmake is default build tool in CLion

+To add more source files, simply create .cpp file and add_executable(together with target_link_libraries) in the CMakeLists.txt file.

 Submodule sdl-bgi mirror isn't used at all, just copied sources to src, left sdl-bgi for documentation.
 To update sdl-bgi: